Resource Pools

 You cannot specify a custom pool as the default pool for ingest.
 Instead, scale the default intake-head

-pools directly via the Update Pool endpoint.
-If you're not sure which ingest component to scale, see this section of the streaming ingest page for more information on the streaming ingest architectures.
+If you're not sure which ingest component to scale, see HTTP streaming for more information on the streaming ingest architectures.

-For more information on intake via the Hydrolix Streaming API, See more information about intake on our HTTP Stream API page.
+See more information about intake on our HTTP Stream API page.

-Merge
+Merge pools

-Merge pools are set at configuration time.
+Merge pools are set during configuration.

-Query
+Query pools

-query option within the body parameter settings.default_query_options
+query option in the body parameter settings.default_query_options

-using the Config API:
+with the Config API.

 Without further configuration, queries are executed against the default query-peer